 About the Program

 Since 1966, the UMass Boston Upward Bound Program has enjoyed continuous funding, making it one of the oldest existing Upward Bound programs in the country.
-We work with over 120 high school students each year enrolled at Jeremiah E. Burke, Excel and Madison Park high schools.
+We work with over 120 high school students each year enrolled at five high schools in the Boston Public Schools system: Jeremiah E. Burke, Excel, Madison Park, West Roxbury, and Urban Science Academy.
 Understanding the financial needs of our target population, Upward Bound provides students with a small monthly stipend during the academic year and the summer session.
 On average, 98 percent of the program's graduates are accepted to at least one postsecondary educational institution annually.

 Our students attend our residential academic program during the summer and engage in programming after-school and monthly cohort meetings during the school year.